xfsnowind/xfsnowind.github.io/content/blogs/frontend-video-learning-notes.md

 The relationship between of video format and codecs is closely related.
 Codecs suppported by formats are different, currently, `mp4` is widely used for video.

-So format is kind of independent from codecs, it doesn't care what kind of codecs when the video is produced, as long as format supports, you can use any kind of codecs.
+So format is kind of independent from codecs, it doesn't care what kind of codecs it is when the video is produced.
+As long as format supports, you can use any kind of codec.
 But considering the reality, most suitable codecs would be chosen with factors such as file size, video quality, compatibility with different devices and platforms, and support for features such as subtitles, closed captions, and streaming protocols.

 Here is the list of popular formats supported codecs: